Yandex Cloud

 All the required resources will be created in the specified folder.
 You can check resource availability and their settings in the management console.

-5. Under Autoscaling settings, set a limit on the number of resource units.
+3. Under Autoscaling settings, set the resource unit limit.

 Test the L7 load balancerTest the L7 load balancer